 - Be on time; better yet, be early.
 Allow yourself time for finding a parking space, getting to know your surroundings, catching your breath and arriving in place before the appointed hour.

-- Before you leave the house, make sure you have everything you need for the interview such as your notes, paper and pen, PDA and an extra copy of your credentials.
+- Before you leave the house, make sure you have everything you need for the interview such as your notes, paper and pen, tablet or laptop, and an extra copy of your credentials.